Start your FREE Enquiry

 11 May 2018

-Where a party is partly responsible for the injuries they have sustained, e.g. by failing to wear a seatbelt, then this is referred to ‘contributory negligence’.
+Where a person is partly responsible for the injuries they have sustained, e.g. by failing to wear a seat belt, then this is referred to ‘contributory negligence’.
 A finding of contributory negligence will reduce a claimant’s compensation award by the percentage their negligence has contributed the accident or their injuries.

 Whilst each case is judged on its own circumstances, the courts often assess liability based on previously decided cases.
 These are cases that have been to court and have established a ruling (or precedent) about how certain types of accidents are likely to be settled.

 Common examples of split liability and contributory negligence

 We have outlined below several different accident scenarios where the courts frequently use previously decided cases to work out who was at fault.

 That said, it is important to remember that each case will be assessed based on its own merits and although cases can be similar, the outcome will depend on the facts or the case.